U.S. Route 70: Tennessee

 From the river, U.S. 70 continues eastward through Waverly and Dickson to the Nashville area.
 Southwest of the city near Pegram, U.S. Route 70S splits off from U.S. 70; however, U.S. 70 now continues to be signed as U.S. 70 instead of U.S. 70N, as it was formerly.
 U.S. 70 follows I-40 into Nashville, meeting the concurrent I-40/I-65 immediately west of the city center.
 The route turns south, acting as collector/distributor roads for I-40/I-65 for two blocks before joining U.S. 431 and U.S. 70S on a brief overlap.
 At an intersection with the concurrent U.S. 31/U.S. 41, U.S. 431 and U.S. 70S split from U.S. 70.
 U.S. 70 progresses eastward, roughly paralleling the Cumberland River to an interchange with State Route 155 east of downtown.
 U.S. 70, now paired with State Route 24, heads east out of Nashville to Lebanon, where U.S. Route 70N breaks from the main US 70.
 US 70 heads southeast, passing through Smithville before rejoining U.S. 70S in Sparta and U.S. 70N to the east in Crossville.

 From Crossville eastward to the North Carolina state line, U.S. 70 closely parallels I-40, passing through the Roane County cities of Rockwood and Kingston.
 At Dixie Lee Junction in eastern Loudon County U.S. 70 intersects U.S. 11 (also known as the Lee Highway), and the two highways are concurrent from the junction intersection eastward through Farragut and into Knoxville.
 In Farragut and west of downtown Knoxville U.S. 70 carries the name Kingston Pike.
 Neyland Drive carries U.S. 70 along the Tennessee River to a junction with Hall of Fame Drive.
 On the east side of Knoxville it becomes concurrent with U.S. 25W and U.S. 11E and carries the name Asheville Highway from Knoxville to the community of Trentville in eastern Knox County.
 At Trentville, U.S. 11E separates from the concurrency.
 U.S. 25W remains overlapped with U.S. 70 to Newport, where U.S. 70 is joined by U.S. 25E, which becomes US 25.
 U.S. 25 and U.S. 70 remain concurrent into North Carolina.

 North Carolina

 US 70 enters North Carolina as a two-lane road in concurrency with US 25.
 Going southeast, it widens to four-lane near Marshall, merging farther down with I-26/US 19/US 23 going into Asheville.
 In the downtown area, it breaks from the US 19/23 freeway onto city streets and through Beaucatcher Tunnel as it goes east; paralleling north of I-40, going through the cities Marion, Morganton, Hickory, Conover and Statesville.
-From there, it goes southeast to Salisbury, where it starts to parallel I-85 north through Lexington, Thomasville, High Point and Greensboro, in concurrency with I-85 Bus/US 29.
+From there, it goes southeast to Salisbury, where it starts to parallel I-85 north through Lexington, Thomasville, High Point and Greensboro, in concurrency with US 29.